 For the animals that we can take in, we are able to accommodate most needs.
 We have cages large and small to accommodate everything from single animals to groups of animals.
 We are able to accommodate animals with a variety of special needs.
 Further, we have experience with most small animal health conditions and can treat and medicate animals with a variety of health problems.

 Once an animal comes to the rescue, they are put under a mandatory 14+ day evaluation period and quarantine.
-During that time, they are kept separate from our other animals, and have no interaction with our other animals.
+During that time, they are kept separate from, and have no interaction with, our other animals.
 They are also evaluated during that time period.
 Their eating, drinking, pooing, peeing, and other habits are monitored to check if they are healthy.
 Further, they are weighed on a gram scale when they first come to the rescue.
 This gives us a baseline for their weight.
 After their initial weigh in, they are weighed at the middle and end of each month.
 By weighing them often, we can spot and quickly react to a drop in weight which could signify a health problem.

 If an animal at the rescue exhibits signs of a health problem, they are taken to the vet.
 Before any animal is made adoptable, we make sure that, first and foremost, they are healthy.
 We would not want to adopt out an unhealthy animal.